- Before You Install

-This page describes the installation of the TIBCO StreamBase® plus TIBCO® Live Datamart base kit on Apple macOS platforms.
-The base kit for macOS includes the StreamBase Studio authoring environment, the StreamBase Deployment Runtime, support files for the StreamBase and LiveView Client API, and the LiveView extensions for StreamBase Studio.
+This page describes the installation of the TIBCO® Streaming base kit on Apple macOS platforms.
+The base kit for macOS includes the StreamBase Studio authoring environment, the StreamBase Runtime, and support files for the StreamBase and LiveView Client APIs.

-TIBCO LiveView™ Desktop and the companion Desktop Workspace Manager are installed with a separate procedure, described in Installing LiveView Desktop.
+TIBCO LiveView™ Desktop and its companion Desktop Workspace Manager are installed with a separate procedure, described in Installing LiveView Desktop.

-Before you install TIBCO StreamBase, use the following checklist to make sure each target machine matches the prerequisites.
+Before you install TIBCO Streaming, use the following checklist to make sure each target machine matches the prerequisites.

 |If you have used StreamBase Studio on the target machine, back up your existing Studio workspace and configuration, as described below.|